FindAd3s/COMPSAD-Script/readMe.txt

 4. Create the necessary database titled 'fies" on MySQL

 5. Running the script
-    a.
-First run of the script
-        - Run 'initializeTable.py' to create the necessary table on the MySQL database

-    b.
-Every other run of the script
+    - Before running, save the excel file to ensure that the data is successfully uploaded.
     - Run 'uploadToMySQL.py' to publish the edits done onto the Excel file attached.
-        - Before running, save the excel file to ensure that the data is successfully uploaded.